-I've described our achievements over the past year, but none of it would happen without our wonderful staff and the steady support of our volunteers, donors, The Seattle Public Library Foundation and the Friends of The Seattle Public Library.
+None of these achievements would have happened without our wonderful staff and Library Board, and the steady support of our volunteers, donors, The Seattle Public Library Foundation and the Friends of The Seattle Public Library.

 We're looking forward to a wonderful year.
 I'll see you at the Library.